oven-sh/bun/docs/bundler/migration.md

 - `--platform`
 - `--target`
-- Renamed to `--target` for consistency with tsconfig
+- Renamed to `--target` for consistency with tsconfig.
+Does not support `neutral`.

 ---